'Good Samaritan' dead, suspect at large after Texas mall shootout

-A suspect was in custody and a second remained at large Sunday after a bystander was killed and five other people were injured in an attempted robbery at a mall in San Antonio, Texas, police said.
+A suspect was in critically wounded and a second remained at large Sunday after a bystander was killed and six other people were injured in an attempted robbery at a mall in San Antonio, Texas, police said.

-At least two of the five people with injuries were struck by gunfire, said authorities, who didn't report their conditions.
+At least two of those injured were struck by gunfire, authorities said.
+Their injuries weren't considered life-threatening

 "It is absolutely senseless," McManus said.